imouatsi/Stock_HR/readme.md

 ## Support

-For support, email support@example.com or create an issue in the repository.
+For support, create an issue in the repository or contact the development team.

+## About

+404 ENTERPRISE is designed specifically for businesses in Algeria, with full support for the Algerian Dinar (DZD) as the default currency throughout the application.